vsg-dev/vsgTutorial/introduction/VulkanSceneGraphProject.md

 * support for views, cameras and control of them
 * support for commoly used graphics pipelines - flat shaded, phong and physics based rendering

-While the VulkanSceneGraph is focused on the core features used by all graphics application developers, it should make a excellent base component for higher level Image Generation (IG) SDK or Game Engine SDKs.
+While the VulkanSceneGraph is focused on these general purpose features, it is intended that it be a foundation for other libraries that add additional features or as a base component for higher level SDK's like Image Generators (IGs) or Game Engines.

 The [vsg-dev](https://github.com/vsg-dev) github account hosts the following projects which are officially supported as part the VulkanSceneGraph project, the three main projects that majority of developers will need to use are:
 * [VulkanSceneGraph](https://github.com/vsg-dev/VulkanSceneGraph) - The VulkanSceneGraph library itself is capable of used on it's own for stand alone graphics applications, and for embedded platforms this may be the desired approach as it will minimize the code base that needs to be QA'd for sercurity and robustness, and minimizes the final exectuble size.